Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 The zombies again attempt to batter down the barricade, while the ghouls attempt to climb over it using their claws.

+**Reinforcements.** At the beginning of the fifth round of combat after the first wave arrives, reinforcements arrive in the form of Korga (and Kereza) as needed.
+They will take up position on the rooftops.

 ***The Third Wave.*** At the beginning of the seventh round of combat after the first wave arrives, a **wight** and a **zombie plague spreader** <span class="citation">(<em>Van Richten’s Guide to Ravenloft</em>, p.
 255)</span> approach the barricade.
 Read:

 <div class="description">